RedFarm Miami

 • price 4 of 4

-David Grutman’s upscale Asian restaurant has a reputation as a place that hosts celebrities, which is why he can charge the big bucks for Peking duck, wagyu beef dumplings and Chilean seabass skewers.
-If it’s a party you want, the scene-y spot certainly delivers with the vibe, and sometimes with the dishes.
+David Grutman’s upscale Asian restaurant has a reputation for hosting celebrities, which is why he can charge the big bucks for Peking duck, wagyu beef dumplings and Chilean seabass skewers.
+If it’s a party you want, the scene-y spot certainly delivers the vibe and sometimes with the dishes.

 14. King Palace Chinese BBQ